yetichain/yeti-docs/docs/architecture.md

 ---
 id: architecture
-title: Architecture
+title: 💠 Architecture
-sidebar_label: Architecture
+sidebar_label: 💠 Architecture
 description: New architecture for decentralized systems.
 keywords:
   - yeti
   - YET
   - decentralized
 ---

-# 💠 Public Cluster

 ## **The rise and fall of peer-to-peer architecture.**